▶️ LISTEN TO THIS ARTICLE

 Sequential tasks with tight coupling: If step N requires complete output from step N-1, parallelism provides no benefit and coordination overhead destroys performance.
 DeepMind measured 39-70% degradation on sequential reasoning tasks.
 The mechanism: distributed agents maintain independent reasoning traces, and recombining fragments into coherent plans costs more than sequential execution with a single agent maintaining global state.

 Low communication bandwidth: If agents need to share substantial context to coordinate, communication costs exceed parallelism benefits.
-This is where information bottleneck compression matters—if you can't compress messages by ~40% without losing critical information, coordination will consume more tokens than sequential execution saves.
+This is where information bottleneck compression matters.
+If you can't compress messages by ~40% without losing critical information, coordination will consume more tokens than sequential execution saves.

 Resource-constrained environments: Adding agents multiplies inference costs.
 If your task budget is 1,000 tokens, distributing across 5 agents means each gets 200 tokens plus coordination overhead.
 This works when parallelism compensates (5 agents with 180 tokens each complete in 1/5 the time of 1 agent with 1,000 tokens).
-It fails when coordination overhead exceeds parallelism gains—a common pattern on tasks requiring substantial context.
+It fails when coordination overhead exceeds parallelism gains, a common pattern on tasks requiring substantial context.

 The rough decision boundaries: task parallelizability above 60%, communication cost below 20% of compute budget, base accuracy below 70%, and acceptable failure rate above 5%.
 Outside those bounds, single-agent architectures with better prompting or more capable models will outperform multi-agent coordination.
 The 40% project cancellation rate Gartner warns about comes from deploying multi-agent systems where simpler architectures would succeed.